SaigMike/LaunchDarkly/README.md

    * Sign up at [LaunchDarkly](https://app.launchdarkly.com/signup/) if you don't already have an account.
    ![LaunchDarkly Signup](images/launchdarkly-signup.png)

-   * Create a new project specifically for these scenarios, clearly naming it to reflect its purpose.
+   * Create a new project specifically for the three scenarios, naming it to reflect its purpose.
    ![Create Project](images/create-project.png)

 2. **Create Feature Flags**